SarikaSakore/Housing_Assignment/README.md

 -- Thanks you Upgrad Team

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@SarikaSakore] - feel free to contact me!

 <!-- Optional -->